jorishr/website-text-translator/README.md

 If you change the textUpdateDirection value to `jsonToHtml`, the update direction is reversed.
 This means that you should make the text changes in the JSON language file first.
 When you run the program, the HTML text content will be updated with the changes you made in the corresponding key-value pair in the JSON base language file.

-This feature may be useful for simple and quick text updates. _However, this is experimental.Use with caution._
+This feature may be useful for simple and quick text updates. _However, this is experimental.Use with caution.
+Make sure you have a backup._

 ```json
 {